mattgrayisok/craft-dark-mode/README.md

 OR

-To install the plugin manually, follow these instructions.
+To install the plugin manually:

-1. Open your terminal and go to your Craft project:

-        cd /path/to/project

-2. Then tell Composer to load the plugin:

-        composer require mattgrayisok/craft-dark-mode
+`composer require mattgrayisok/craft-dark-mode`

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Dark Mode.

 ## Dark Mode Overview